 Cruises from Fort Lauderdale Florida

-Fort Lauderdale, Florida, sits on the Atlantic coast of the USA and is a gateway to exploring the Caribbean Islands on a Fort Lauderdale cruise.
+Fort Lauderdale, Florida, sits on the Atlantic coast of the USA.
+Cruises from Fort Lauderdale are the gateway to exploring the Caribbean Islands.
 Thanks to its network of canals, the city has been dubbed the “Venice of America.”
 You can explore these canals on the Intercostal Waterway.
 Get your sea legs by commuting in a water taxi and alligator spotting on an airboat tour of the Florida Everglades subtropical wetlands.
 Get into the habit of relaxing along six miles of pristine tropical beaches before relocating to your cruise ship cabin.

 Step aboard your luxury cruise ship departing from Ft Lauderdale and set sail for the balmy Caribbean Ocean.
 A seven-night Western Caribbean Cruise affords as much scenic cruising past blue waters and tropical islands, as excursions to explore historic and scenic highlights.
 Falmouth, Jamaica, is like a step back in time to streets lined with wooden buildings, tavern keepers and craft-makers working with their hands.
 Cozumel, Mexico, remains a port of gold and silver, first discovered by the Conquistadors.
 The coastline also boasts some of the finest reef snorkeling in the world.